QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 We're introducing a new kind of object, a limited reference, associated with two ways of manipulating values:

-- A value can be moved from one reference to another one.
+- A value can be moved (as opposed to copied) from one reference to another one.
   In such case, it is erroneous to use the previous reference to this object prior to another assignment, as its value may be invalid.
 - A value can be borrowed by a parameter.
 It can be modified by the body of the subprogram, but is expected to still be valid (ie not moved, or if moved, reassigned to a different value) when exiting the subprogram.